Jewish philosophy: Process theology

-A recent trend has been to reframe Jewish theology through the lens of process philosophy, more specifically process theology.
+A recent trend has been to reframe Jewish theology through the lens of process philosophy—more specifically, process theology.
 Process philosophy suggests that fundamental elements of the universe are occasions of experience.
-According to this notion, what people commonly think of as concrete objects are actually successions of these occasions of experience.
-Occasions of experience can be collected into groupings; something complex such as a human being is thus a grouping of many smaller occasions of experience.
-In this view, everything in the universe is characterized by experience (not to be confused with consciousness); there is no mind-body duality under this system, because "mind" is simply seen as a very developed kind of experiencing entity.
+According to this notion, what individuals consider concrete "objects" are successions of occasions of experience.
+Occasions of experience can be collected into groupings; something complex, such as a human being, is thus a grouping of many smaller occasions of experience.
+In this view, everything in the universe is characterized by experience (not to be confused with consciousness); this system has no mind-body duality because the "mind" is seen as a very developed kind of experiencing entity.

-Intrinsic to this worldview is the notion that all experiences are influenced by prior experiences, and will influence all future experiences.
-This process of influencing is never deterministic; an occasion of experience consists of a process of comprehending other experiences, and then reacting to it.
+Intrinsic to this worldview is the notion that prior experiences influence all experiences and will influence all future experiences.
+This process of influencing is never deterministic; an occasion of experience consists of comprehending other experiences and then reacting to them.
 This is the "process" in "process philosophy".
 Process philosophy gives God a special place in the universe of occasions of experience.
-God encompasses all the other occasions of experience but also transcends them; thus process philosophy is a form of panentheism.
+God encompasses all the other occasions of experience but also transcends them; thus, process philosophy is a form of panentheism.

-The original ideas of process theology were developed by Charles Hartshorne (1897–2000), and influenced a number of Jewish theologians, including British philosopher Samuel Alexander (1859–1938), and Rabbis Max Kadushin, Milton Steinberg and Levi A. Olan, Harry Slominsky, and Bradley Shavit Artson.
+The original ideas of process theology were developed by Charles Hartshorne (1897–2000) and influenced a number of Jewish theologians, including British philosopher Samuel Alexander (1859–1938), and Rabbis Max Kadushin, Milton Steinberg, Levi A. Olan, Harry Slominsky, and Bradley Shavit Artson.
 Abraham Joshua Heschel has also been linked to this tradition.

 Kabbalah and philosophy

-Kabbalah continued to be central to Haredi Orthodox Judaism, which generally rejected philosophy, although the Chabad strain of Chasidism showed a more positive attitude towards philosophy.
+Kabbalah continued to be central to Haredi Judaism, which generally rejected philosophy; the Chabad strain of Hasidic Judaism showed a more positive attitude towards philosophy.
 Meanwhile, non-Orthodox Jewish thought in the latter 20th century saw resurgent interest in Kabbalah.
-In academic studies, Gershom Scholem began the critical investigation of Jewish mysticism, while in non-Orthodox Jewish denominations, Jewish Renewal and Neo-Hasidism, spiritualised worship.
+In academic studies, Gershom Scholem began the critical investigation of Jewish mysticism, while in non-Orthodox Jewish denominations, Jewish Renewal and Neo-Hasidism spiritualised worship.
 Many philosophers do not consider this a form of philosophy, as Kabbalah is a collection of esoteric methods of textual interpretation.
 Mysticism is generally understood as an alternative to philosophy, not a variant of philosophy.

-Among the modern critics of Kabbalah was Yihhyah Qafahh, who wrote a book entitled Milhamoth ha-Shem, (Wars of the Name) against what he perceived as the false teachings of the Zohar and the false Kabbalah of Isaac Luria.
+Among the modern critics of Kabbalah was Yihhyah Qafahh, who wrote a book entitled Milhamoth ha-Shem (Wars of the Name) against what he perceived as the false teachings of the Zohar and the Kabbalah of Isaac Luria.
 He is credited with spearheading the Dor Daim.
 Yeshayahu Leibowitz publicly shared the views expressed in Rabbi Yihhyah Qafahh's book Milhhamoth ha-Shem and elaborated upon these views in his many writings.